codelibs/fess/README.md

     $ mvn dbflute:freegen
     $ mvn license:format

-### Translate In Your Language
+## Localization

-Fess is internationalized software.
+Fess is internationalized software, and supports the following languages at the moment:

+* English
+* Japanese

 If you want to add labels/messages for your language, please translate properties file and then rename to fess\_*_[lang].properties.